Denver, Norfolk: Geography

 According to the 2021 census, Denver has a population of 912 people which shows an increase from the 890 people listed in the 2011 census.

 Denver is located along the course of the River Great Ouse and at the junction of the A10, between London and King's Lynn, and the A1122, between Outwell and Swaffham.

 St Mary's Church

-Denver's parish church is dedicated to Saint Mary and dates from the Thirteenth Century.
-St Mary's is located on Ryston Road and has been Grade II listed since 1951.

-St Mary's is largely built from carrstone and was heavily restored in the 1870s.
+Denver's Church of England parish church is dedicated to Saint Mary and physically dates from the thirteenth century with earlier foundation.
+It is on Ryston Road near to most local homes and has been Grade-II listed since 1951.
+It is largely built from carrstone and was heavily restored in the 1870s.
 The church features stained-glass installed by Ian Pace and a Victorian font.